-During the summer peak, most of those making trips along SR 49 within the study area reside in households that have access to at least one automobile.
-18% have access to one automobile, 38% have access to two automobiles, and 39% have access to three or more automobiles.
-3% have no access to an automobile.
-Similarly off-peak numbers for those making trips along SR 49 within the study area reside in households that have access to at least one automobile.
-19% have access to one automobile, 39% have access to two automobiles, and 39% have access to three or more automobiles.
-3% have no access to an automobile.
+During the summer peak, most of those making trips along SR 49 within the study area reside in households that have access to at least one automobile with 18% having access to one automobile, 38% having access to two automobiles, and 39% having access to three or more automobiles, while 3% have no access to an automobile.
+Similarly off-peak numbers for those making trips along SR 49 within the study area reside in households that have access to at least one automobile with 19% having access to one automobile, 39% having access to two automobiles, and 39% having access to three or more automobiles, while 3% have no access to an automobile.
 According to the US Census Bureau, 4.2% of households in El Dorado County and 3.8% of households in Placer County do not have access to a private automobile.
 The distribution of primary mode did not differ significantly between the three study segments.
 The duration of trips for each segment are shown in Figure 23 through Figure 25.